Geeksltd/GCop/Rules/GCop134.md

 ## Rule description

-You should avoid writing too much logic in the event handler methods such as `OnValidating`, `OnSaving`, `OnSaved`, 'OnDeleting', etc. Instead, break the logic into one or more methods that are properly named, and just invoke them in your
+You should avoid writing too much logic in the event handler methods such as `OnValidating`, `OnSaving`, `OnSaved`, 'OnDeleting', etc. Instead, break the logic into one or more methods that are properly named, and just invoke them in your event handler.

-The first rule of functions is that they should be small.
-Functions should do one thing.
-They should do it well.
-They should do it only, so long methods are against OOP rules and reduce the code readability.
+This will help *document* the logic.

 ## Example